octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 5. **Compromised dependency** — a transitive npm dependency used at runtime (F-5).

-Out of scope by qmd's own design: hosted multi-tenant deployments, network-exposed serving, multi-user shared state.
+Out of scope by QMD's own design: hosted multi-tenant deployments, network-exposed serving, multi-user shared state.
 None of those is a shipped capability.
 This means several CLAUDE.md §4.2 questions are answered with "by design, not applicable" — see §B11 below.